 - Use an existing post.
 Save yourself the time needed to create a new ad by using a previous post on your company’s Facebook page instead.
 If it already has likes and shares, the ad will be more compelling.

 - Track your performance.
-There’s only one way to know whether your ads are working: Use Facebook and/or Clio’s Campaign Tracker to check whether Facebook users are clicking.
+There’s only one way to know whether your ads are working: Use Facebook or another tool to check whether Facebook users are clicking.
 If they’re not clicking, change your strategy.